rosszurowski/hibiscss/README.md

 <div class="c-blue mh-2 mh-4-m">Hello world!</div>
 ```

-**Customization**
+Yay! :tada:

+### Customization

 `lhcss` was built to be flexible.
-Using rule kits, you can pass in options to define a visual language:
+You can pass options to define your project's visual language:

 ```js
 const config = {